 The evidence from behavioural economics challenges this relegation of distributional issues.
 As described above, consumer decision-making is a complex matter with many significant and potentially interacting influences.
-If so, not only is the overall quality of consumer decision-making an issue for policymakers, so is how that quality varies across the population of individual consumers - variation that rational choice theory assumes away.
-Indeed, while empirical investigation of individual differences in behavioural phenomena have received much less attention than the identification and measurement of average effects, what evidence there is suggests that variation in decision-making quality may be considerable and, importantly, not simply limited to differences between the majority of consumers and certain categories identified as "vulnerable", such as children or older people.
+Consequently, one might anticipate meaningful variation in decision-making skill among the population - variation that rational choice theory assumes away.
+If so, not only is the overall quality of consumer decision-making an issue for policymakers, so is how that quality varies across individuals.
+Indeed, while empirical investigation of individual differences in behavioural phenomena have received much less attention than the identification and measurement of average effects, what evidence there is suggests that variation in decision-making quality across individuals may be considerable and, importantly, not simply limited to differences between the majority of consumers and certain categories identified as "vulnerable", such as children or older people.
 For instance, individuals who are prone to one seemingly disadvantageous decision-making phenomenon appear to be more prone to other such phenomena, i.e. biases in decision-making are significantly correlated at the individual level (e.g., Stanovich and West 2000; de Bruin et al. 2007).
 These and other studies (e.g. Frederick 2005; Peters et al. 2006) also find that measures of decision-making competence are correlated with tests or other indicators of cognitive ability.
-While such a correlation is not inconsistent with the notion that certain identifiable groups of consumers might be considered vulnerable, it also implies that there is important variation in decision-making across the population generally.
+While such a correlation is not inconsistent with the notion that certain identifiable groups of consumers might be considered vulnerable, it also implies that there is important variation in decision-making across the population more generally.